David Vogan

 an algebraic classification of irreducible Harish Chandra modules.
 He is currently one of the participants in the Atlas of Lie Groups and Representations.

 Vogan was elected to the American Academy of Arts and Sciences in 1996.
 He served as Head of the Department of Mathematics at MIT from 1999 to 2004.

 In 2012 he became Fellow of the American Mathematical Society.
 He was president of the AMS in 2013–2014.
 He was elected to the National Academy of Sciences in 2013.

-He was the Norbert Wiener Chair of Mathematics at MIT until his retirement in 2020.
+He was the Norbert Wiener Chair of Mathematics at MIT until his retirement in 2020, and is currently the Norbert Wiener Emeritus Professor of Mathematics.